OuhscBbmc/data-science-practices-1/ch-style.md

 FROM miechv.gpav_3
 ```

+I don't know where we picked up the term "semantic order".
+It may have come from [Semantic Versioning](https://www.geeksforgeeks.org/introduction-semantic-versioning/) of software releases.

 ### Files and Folders {#style-naming-files}

 Naming filers and their folders/directories follows the style of [naming variables](#style-naming-variables), with one small difference: separate words with dashes (*i.e.*, `-`), not underscores (*i.e.*, `_`).